 1. Adjust humidity and temperature

-• Temperature control: Keep the grow room temperature between 70-80°F (21-27°C) during the day and avoid drastic temperature drops at night.
-Cooler temperatures can lead to condensation, creating a favourable environment for mould.
+- Temperature control: Keep the room temperature between 70-75°F (21-24°C) during the day and avoid drastic temperature drops at night.
+Cooler temperatures can lead to condensation, creating a favorable environment for mould.

 2. Improve airflow and ventilation

-• Air circulation: Use oscillating fans to ensure constant air movement around and through your plants.
+- Air circulation: Use one or multiple oscillating fans to ensure constant air movement around and through your plants.
 Proper airflow helps prevent moisture from settling on leaves and buds.

-• Ventilation: Install an exhaust system with carbon filters to remove stale, humid air and bring in fresh air.
+- Ventilation: Install a top quality performance exhaust system with carbon filters to remove stale, humid air and bring in fresh air.
 This is especially critical in enclosed grow spaces like grow tents.

 3. Regular plant inspection